AusTrakka/austrakka2-cli/README.md

 For any of these methods, you should be directed to log in via a browser and enter a code to authorise the CLI.
-This browser-based login uses your institutional credentials, i.e. the same credentials you use to log in to the Trakka web interface, and will authenticate you via your institution's identity provider.
+This browser-based login uses your institutional credentials, i.e. the same credentials you use to log in to the AusTrakka web interface, and will authenticate you via your institution's identity provider.

 >#### Mac / Linux
 >If you have configured a login command as described above, you can simply run